CrystalFerrai/IcarusDataMiner/readme.md

 git clone --recursive https://github.com/CrystalFerrai/IcarusDataMiner.git
 ```

-You can then open and build Ue4Export.sln.
+You can then open and build IcarusDataMiner.sln.